Passive Aggressive

 Passive Aggressive Behavior

 Kendra Cherry offers encouragement.
-She wrote, “if you feel that passive-aggressive behavior is damaging your relationships, there are steps you can take to change how you relate to others” (2019).
+She wrote, “If you feel that passive-aggressive behavior is damaging your relationships, there are steps you can take to change how you relate to others” (Cherry, 2019).
 Carter agrees with Cherry.
-He explains, “once you reach the adult years, it is possible to make a powerful adjustment to your management of anger so that it does not have to result in ongoing pain and tension” (2009, Kindle location 443).
+He explains, “Once you reach the adult years, it is possible to make a powerful adjustment to your management of anger so that it does not have to result in ongoing pain and tension” (Carter, 2009).

 Just as epigenetics applies to learning maladaptive behaviors it can be utilized in adopting new, better habits.
 Nevertheless, we can rewire our brains, learn new skills, and thrive through healthier expressions of anger.